Compelling, perhaps, but how novel is the technology behind everyone’s favourite AI bot?

 For many in accounting and finance, for instance, AI and machine learning are already hard at work only without fanfare.

 Traditionally, accounts payable has been a time-consuming, labour-intensive and, often, a manual process.
-It requires the review of reams of documents, receipts, invoices, email and other data which may have been entered inaccurately in an effort to find instances of undercharging, overcharging or missed payments from suppliers and clients.
+It requires the review of reams of documents, receipts, invoices, emails and other data which may have been entered inaccurately in an effort to find instances of undercharging, overcharging or missed payments from suppliers and clients.
 This is no small task: we're talking about dedicating time to reviewing documents by hand and hopefully making the right call at the end of a gruelling process.

 But AI has been working in the background for some time already, improving the landscape for the accounts payable department.
-The same technology that powers ChatGPT can now automatically scour any documents (from emails to invoices and contracts, you name it) quickly and accurately, and identify instances which require a second look.
+The same technology that powers ChatGPT can now automatically scour any documents (from emails to invoices and contracts, you name it) quickly and accurately, and identify instances that require a second look.

 As you can imagine, this saves hours and hours of manual scanning.
 It gives those charged with auditing more time to report and recommend actions while enabling them to check more issues than ever before.